 Various Tools to Size an O-Ring & Best Applications

 It may be tempting to use a ruler or tape measure, but these will not give you the detailed measurements you need.
-Instead, we recommend the following tools (all available from Global O-Ring) to size o-rings:
+Instead, we recommend the following tools (all available in the Global O-Ring and Seal store) to size o-rings:

 - Laminated Size Chart for AS568 Sizes – Stop here to get our easy to use flip chart featuring the silhouettes of 239 different sizes of o-rings.